realworldocaml/mdx/README.md

 ## Monorepo projects

-If you wish to use `opam-monorepo` to manage your dependencies, we suggest that you git verison the lockfile but not the content of the `duniverse/`.
+If you wish to use `opam-monorepo` to manage your dependencies, we suggest that you git version the lockfile but not the content of the `duniverse/`.

 If you use [ocaml-ci](https://github.com/ocurrent/ocaml-ci) and have an opam-monorepo lockfile at